-With flowers in bloom, British forests are teeming with life and waiting to be explored this spring.
+With flowers starting to bloom, British forests are teeming with life and waiting to be explored this spring.

 Loch Long and the small village of Ardgartan are located at the mouth of the Croe Water in Scotland’s Argyll Forest Park.
 Mountaineers, ramblers, cyclists and horse riders all come to this spot to make the most of the stunning scenery, nature and trails of Arrochar Alps, Ben Aruthr and Glen Kinglas.